 - Not involved at all — the student is more likely to drop out of school, have lower performance, have high absenteeism and make poor choices.

 Parental involvement is not just about a parent being in the same house as their child or showing up to an open house or meeting at their child’s school.
-Parental involvement is about the parent being actively involved with the child and their education.
+Parental involvement is about the parent being actively involved with the child and their education; from preschool programs to high school and beyond.
 Parental involvement is not an easy task.
 It is very time consuming and a lot of work.
 However, your child needs you to be involved and needs your support.
 Being an active parent can save you a lot time and headaches later in your child’s life.
 Your level of involvement will directly impact their academic achievement and mental health.

 To be actively involved, talk to your child about what they are learning in school.
 Your involvement does not mean you have to understand the content or know how to do the work your child is doing.
 But you can ask your child what they are working on in school.
 When you do this, you are sending your child a message that what they are doing is important to you.
 In addition, you are telling your child that you believe their education is important.